-The specimen is intended for use by the staff of RSM Eastern Africa and its clients only.
-The specimen is not an interpretation of the IFRS for SMEs, and where necessary, reference should be made to the standard.
+The document is intended for use by the staff of RSM Eastern Africa LLP and its clients only.
+The illustrative financial statements are not an interpretation of the IFRS for SMEs and, where necessary, reference should be made to the standard.
+The presentation format is not the only acceptable form of presentation and other forms of presentation may be acceptable provided that they comply with the presentation and disclosure requirements of the IFRS for SMEs.

-- Note 2: The specimen does not cover the following Sections of the IFRS for SMEs:
+- Note 2: The following Sections of the IFRS for SMEs are not covered in these illustrative financial statements:

 - 9. Consolidated and separate financial statements

 - 12. Other financial instruments issues

 - 15. Investments in joint ventures

 - 19. Business combinations and goodwill

 - 24. Government grants

 - 26. Share-based payment

 - 31. Hyperinflation

 - 34. Specialised activities

-- Note 3: Each item in the specimen financial statements is referenced (on the left) to the applicable presentation and disclosure requirements of the IFRS for SMEs and the Kenyan Companies Act, 2015.
-The following reference format has been used in this specimen:
+- Note 3: Each item in the illustrative financial statements is referenced (on the left) to the applicable presentation and disclosure requirements of the IFRS for SMEs and the Kenyan Companies Act.
+The following reference format has been used in this illustrative: